-Code Red and Nixle are high-speed mass notification systems designed to notify residents in the event of an emergency.
+Code Red is a high-speed mass notification system designed to notify residents in the event of an emergency.
 We recommend you register to receive all possible alert notifications including: SMS/text, email, landline, cell phone, and TTY.

 Code Red alerts emergency calls will originate from 866-419-5000.
 Non-emergency alert calls will originate from 855-969-4636.
 Text messages will originate from 218-350-0131.
 Please be sure to add all three CodeRED emergency alert numbers to your contacts.
 Residents can now text READYNEVADACOUNTY to 99411 to be linked directly to the sign up page.
 Please be sure to complete your registration at the link texted to you.

 Make sure these numbers are excluded from your do not disturb settings by adding them to your favorites group (iOS) or with exceptions (Android.)
 You don’t want to miss these calls.
 Click here to register.
 If you need help signing up with Code Red please dial 211 or 1-833-DIAL211 for assistance.

 Do you have more questions?
 Please see Nevada County’s CodeRED Frequently Asked Questions.

 A supplemental tool called Zonehaven allows for more targeted evacuation notices.

 Residents are asked to visit ReadyNevadaCounty.org/KnowYourZone to look up, remember, and document zone numbers for areas frequented in their daily lives as part of their Ready, Set, Go! plan.
 This could be home, school, work, or the residence of a loved one.
 In the event of a wildfire or other emergency situation, law enforcement and fire agencies issue evacuation warnings or evacuation orders noting the zone of the impacted areas.